FIWARE/catalogue/roadmap.md

 wish to get involved in the implementation or influence the roadmap

 -   Add further quality-based metrics to each Generic Enabler
--   Ensure full NGSI-LD compliance
+-   Ensure full NGSI-LD compliance for all Generic Enablers